Online-only platforms are going offline with permanent spaces

 Hunker's programming is similar but operates on a much smaller scale for now.
 "I'd say community and communion are big parts of the way I think about building the Hunker brand, and the way our team thinks about our relationship to our audience," VP of Content Eve Epstein says.
 "Being able to host these conversations is so important, both literally, like our Black History Month panel where we're speaking to some of the most amazing and creative people in the design community about the challenges that they've encountered in the course of their amazing careers, or [in a] slightly more abstract, but still equally important way, through creating content that really represents a conversation between two brands."

-While Shopify and Depop's spaces are more for their users, Hunker's Home is highly leveraged for content creation, in an effort to make Hunker a more attractive partner to their advertisers.
+While Shopify and Depop's spaces are more for their users, Hunker's House is highly leveraged for content creation, in an effort to make Hunker a more attractive partner to their advertisers.
 "Every partner and activation is really different, with different people, needs and goals."
 This has shed light on how versatile the house has become when working with a wide variety of partners.
 "You're not just publishing all of the same kind of content on one channel.
 You are really creating stuff based on what works well.
 I've noticed that the house is a really natural extension of a lot of those properties."

 Much like social media, which is best leveraged for branding, this new era of brick and mortars are part of a larger integrated strategy rather than a clear-cut sales contribution to the bottom line.